 Furthermore, the European Union has banned the chemical in anything that could come into contact with food since 2010.
 The EPA in America began a review of triclosan due to growing fears it could be linked to thyroid disease and cancer, but so far, it’s not banned.

 Colgate applied four times for FDA approval before it was granted five years after their first attempt.
 In a statement at the time, Colgate called Total “the most significant advancement in home dental care since the introduction of fluoride.”
 Which brings us to another point.

-In many countries, including North America and Canada, fluoride is added to water to help prevent tooth decay.
-However, many studies show that even small amounts of fluoride lowers IQ–no wonder not even the Chinese put fluoride in their water!
+In many countries, including America and Canada, fluoride is actually added to water to ostensibly help prevent tooth decay.
+However, many studies show that fluoride does nothing to stop tooth decay.
+But even small amounts of fluoride lowers IQ.
+No wonder not even the Chinese put fluoride in their water!

-An estimated 80% of fluoride can accumulate in children’s bodies, which is why many youngsters in North America have suffered from dental fluorosis (mottling of the tooth enamel).
+An estimated 80% of fluoride can accumulate in children’s bodies.
+That’s why many youngsters in North America have suffered from dental fluorosis (mottling of the tooth enamel).
 Early exposure to fluoride can also bring early onset of puberty.